CursedWizard/react-native-navigation-bottom-sheet/README.md

 ## :warning: Take into account.

-I developed and tested the component primarily on android devices and even though theoretically it should also work on ios, i can't test it and thus vouch that it will function the same way.
+I developed and tested the component primarily on android devices and even though, theoretically, it should also work on IOS, I can't test it and thus vouch that it will function the same way.

 ## :clipboard: Roadmap